pranjalshrestha/The-Determinants-of-Income-Across-Texas-Counties/README.md

 ## Contents
 - **Data_Cleaning_and_Extraction.R**: R script for data cleaning and transformation.
+- **Household Income.csv**: Data containing median household income for all counties in the USA.
 - **ShresthaPData.dta**: Dataset used in the analysis.
 - **ShresthaPPaper.pdf**: The full research paper.
 - **Texas_Income_Data.csv**: Raw income data for Texas counties.